Cragady/hire-career-path/README.md

 * `python manage.py db migrate`
 * `python manage.py db upgrade`

+#### AWS Database

+I'm taking the quick and easy route on this.
+I'll update this portion when I find a better solution, as for now however, I just want to get something up and running.

+Create a `.env` file, I'm probably going to name mine `.aws.env`.
+Put this env file in a directory named `secret.env/` for ease of access, or wherever you want the env file to go.

+Source the `.env` file, then run the manage.py commands for migration and updating.

+Don't forget to source your env for your development or testing environments!

+I honestly don't like running the database migrations like this, if I find a better way, I will update this section.
+If it gets a bit too long, I'll move this section to it's own `.md` file under the `docs/` directory.

 ### Deployment Backend

 [This is a list of deployment options for Flask](https://flask.palletsprojects.com/en/master/deploying/)